itsektionen/songbook-2.0/README.md

 ## Deployment

-Deployment is automatically managed by github workflows.
+Deployment is automatically managed by GitHub workflows.